 Please read the following information so that you will know from whom or what group of providers you may get health care.
-It is important to familiarize yourself with your coverage by reading Parts Two and Three of this Evidence of Coverage completely, so that you can take full advantage of your Health Plan benefits.
+It is important to familiarize yourself with your coverage by reading this Evidence of Coverage completely, so that you can take full advantage of your Health Plan benefits.
 Also, if you have special health care needs, please carefully read the sections that apply to you.